Busayoilesanmi/LITA_Capstone_Project/README.md

 * Automation with Macros and VBA: Users can automate repetitive tasks with macros or create more advanced automation using Visual Basic for Applications (VBA).

 * Integration with Other Tools: Excel can connect with databases, cloud services, and other Microsoft Office tools like Word and PowerPoint.
 It also integrates with Power BI for enhanced data analytics and visualization.

+### SQL (Structured Query Language)
+---
+SQL (Structured Query Language) is a standardized programming language used to manage and manipulate relational databases.
+It allows users to create, read, update, and delete data in a database, commonly referred to as CRUD operations.
+SQL is essential for data analysts, database administrators, and developers, as it provides a straightforward way to retrieve specific data from large datasets and perform complex queries efficiently.

+#### Key Features of SQL:
+---
+ * Data Retrieval: SQL allows for precise data querying using commands like SELECT, WHERE, JOIN, and GROUP BY.

+ * Data Manipulation: Commands like INSERT, UPDATE, and DELETE let users manage database entries.

+ * Data Definition: With commands like CREATE TABLE and ALTER TABLE, SQL enables schema design and database structure definition.

+ * Data Control: Commands like GRANT and REVOKE help manage database permissions and security.

+ * Relational Data Handling: SQL supports joining tables, making it possible to retrieve and analyze data across multiple tables.

+ * Aggregate Functions: Functions like SUM, AVG, COUNT, MIN, and MAX allow users to perform calculations on data sets.